 This issue is well known to Pirn, another AliDropship forum poster who sells adult toys through his WooCommerce-based dropshipping store.
 Obviously, he can’t showcase such products on Instagram or Facebook – their content policy forbids the use of such images.

 Pirn, however, knows a way out.
-Apart from using JuicyAds service to place banners and pop-unders on adult themed websites, he practices email marketing.
+Apart from using JuicyAds service to place banners and pop-unders on adult-themed websites, he practices email marketing.
 As of July 2018, he had an average open rate of more than 70%!
-He explains that the most important thing he has learned from this delicate business is to stay honest and transparent with his customers.
-It is a perfectly working way to build trust and to ensure numerous repeat purchases from the satisfied clients 😉
+He explains that the most important thing he has learned from this delicate business is to stay honest and transparent with his potential customers.
+It is a perfectly working way to build trust and to ensure numerous repeat purchases from satisfied clients 😉

 There is no wonder, then, that even with zero initial experience, he managed to get over $10,000 in monthly revenue!
 By the way, we’ve asked him for an interview, so you can read his success story in detail if you’re interested.

 Have you noticed a pattern in these first sale stories?
 We did – and here’s what we saw:

 - Most likely, your first sale won’t happen right after the launch of your website

 As of January 2018, there were over 1.8 billion websites in the world!
 What are the odds of someone stumbling upon YOUR website?
 If your store doesn’t attract Internet users’ attention, they will never be able to make a purchase from you!

 So, your ultimate goal after the website launch is to come up with clever marketing ideas.

 - Even with the right promo campaign, it can take several days to convert visitors into buyers

 In the majority of these stories, it took the store owners 2-7 days to achieve the first sale after the launch of a promo campaign.